Frequently Asked Questions

 How much will this cost me?

 Answer: My service fees are comparable to other private practices in the area, but my level of service is above and beyond.
-The fee for private pay clients is $200 per session.
+The fee for private pay clients is $220 per office session, and $110 for eTherapy sessions (Telehealth video).
 If you have insurance coverage, I suggest that you contact your insurance provider to verify if you have a deductible, or a small co-pay.
 If you have any questions about my service fees, please email us.

 Is the information I reveal in therapy confidential?